ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 This document defines how to subscribe to YANG Event Streams for Remote Attestation Procedures (RATS).
 Specifically, this document defines a YANG module that augments the YANG module for TPM-based Challenge-Response Remote Attestation (CHARRA), enabling subscription to RATS Conceptual Messages of the Evidence type.
-The module defined requires at least one TPM 1.2 or TPM 2.0 (or equivalent hardware implementation providing the same protected capabilities as a TPM) must be available on the Attester on which the YANG server is running.
+The module defined requires at least one TPM 1.2 or TPM 2.0 must be available on the Attester on which the YANG server is running.

 --- middle